openboxtricks/openboxtricks.github.io/_posts/2014-12-04-fixing-fonts-in-openbox.md

 categories: openbox fonts
 ---

+__Ubuntu has fantastic fonts.
+The Ubuntu font itself and also the great font smoothing settings__

 The font settings in lxappearance never worked for me.
 Here is how I solved this issue:

 put the following in `~/.Xresources`